 Presented to the amateurs of New Zealand by Mr Ralph Sangster in 1927.
 It is NZART’s longest standing amateur contest.

+Ralph intended that the shield be awarded annually to the CW station obtaining the highest score in a low power contest.
+In this respect it should be pointed out, that in addition to the efficiency of the equipment used, the efficiency of the operator is of the utmost importance.
 To win this contest marks an operator as one who not only knows how to obtain the most effectiveness from low power but also one who is most proficient in the art of telegraphic communication.

 Sangster Shield Rules

 - When: Third full weekend of May each year, between the hours of 0800-1100 UTC (2000 NZST-2300 NZST) on each evening of Saturday and Sunday.
 The maximum period of operation will be six hours (12 operating periods of 30 minutes each).

 - Power: The output of the transmitter must not exceed 5 Watts PEP.
 Overseas contestants may use any power up to the maximum permitted by their licence.

 - CW to CW between New Zealand stations and between New Zealand and overseas stations only

 - QSOs with any one station are permitted once only each half hour, based on a "complete half hour", e.g. 0800 to 0829 UTC (2000 to 2029 NZST) then 0830 to 0859 UTC (2030 to 2059 NZST) and so on

 - It is not permissible to claim QSOs with the same station "twice running", i.e. at the end of one half hour period and at the beginning of the next, unless a different station is contacted by one of the two stations between QSO's, or a time delay of at least 5 minutes elapses between QSO's